 The walls immediately pulled away, and the kids and their Digimon crashed to the floor.
 "W-wow!…" Palmon gasped.

-"I was almost a Hawkmon sandwich," Hawkmon remarked.
+"I was almost a Hawkmon sandwich," Hawkmon said.

 "More like sandwich spread," Tentomon shuddered.